 STEP 1-SUBMIT ONLINE REGISTRATION AND ATTEND ORIENTATION

 Submit the online registration form and attend an in-person orientation session.
-This 4-hour session is mandatory, and participants should plan to stay for the full time.
+Program orientation is mandatory, and participants should plan to stay for the full time.

-Participants will be introduced to the program, complete required enrollment forms, and test to determine adult basic skills in reading.
-All materials will be provided.
+Participants will be introduced to the program, complete required enrollment forms, take an assessment test to determine adult basic skills in reading, and receive access to the online course.
+You will start immediately.

-Requirements: Students must bring a valid photo ID for verification.
+Requirements: Students must arrive 10 minutes early and bring a valid photo ID for verification.

 SCHEDULE FOR STUDENT ORIENTATION SESSION A – LIMITED SEATING